-- If you select Open ENF File, you will be asked to save the ENF file which is given the same name as the image file.
-If you wish, change the name and/or the destination directory then press Save to save the new ENF file. - If you selected Open Super System, you will be able to scroll from system to system and locate any systems containing an incorrect number of parts.
-See Detailed ENF Editing chapter in the PDF manual. for details. - If you selected Open Image Editor, the scanned image will open in the Image Editor where you can correct certain flaws in the scanned image.
-See "Image Editor" on page 39 for more details.
+- Normally, you will select Open SmartScore file.
+You can accept or change the name and the destination directory.
+Press Save to save and open the file. - If you selected Open Super System, you will be able to view a list of the largest system.
+You can locate and edit any system that contains an incorrect number of parts.
+See for more details. - If you selected Open Image Editor, the scanned image will open in the Image Editor where you can correct certain flaws in the scanned image.
+See Section 3.9, "Image Editor" on page 34 for more details.